tqxli/sdannce/README.md

   <img src="./assets/graphical_abstract.png" width="960"/>
 </p>

 Social interaction is integral to animal behavior.
 However, we lack tools to describe it with quantitative rigor, limiting our understanding of its principles and neuropsychiatric disorders, like autism, that perturb it.
 Here, we present a technique for high-resolution 3D tracking of postural dynamics and social touch in freely interacting animals.
+Published in *Cell* (2025).

 <p align="center">
   <img src="./assets/demo_combo.gif" width="500"/>
 </p>

 ## :rocket: Getting Started
-### :star2: Local Installation
+### :wrench: Local Installation
-Clone the repository on a Linux machine
+Clone the repository
 ```
 git clone https://github.com/tqxli/sdannce.git
 cd sdannce
 ```

 Then follow [INSTALL.md](./INSTALL.md) for finishing the environment setup.
+Note that s-DANNCE has only been tested on Linux.

 ### :star2: Quickstart Demo
 Please refer to [DEMO.md](./DEMO.md) for a quick navigation through this codebase.